 Matthew welcomes instructions in all areas of construction law, particularly adjudications.

 Having been one of the presenters of Chambers’ ‘Nuts and Bolts: Introduction to Construction Law’ workshop series in autumn 2018, Matthew is also prepared to deliver further construction law talks in 2019.

 Matthew is regularly instructed in negligence and other tort claims.
 He is experienced in personal injury, clinical negligence and employer’s liability cases on the small, fast and multi tracks, providing advice, drafting and representation at all stages of litigation.

-Matthew is a ‘Junior Junior’ for the Government Legal Department, assisting the Ministry of Justice’s private law teams.
-Matthew played a significant role in preparing and drafting the evidence in the case of Razumas v Ministry of Justice EWHC 215 (QB) which is a significant authority in relation to non-delegable duty and fundamental dishonesty.
+As a ‘Junior Junior’ for the Government Legal Department, assisting the Ministry of Justice’s private law teams, Matthew played a significant role in preparing and drafting the evidence in the case of Razumas v Ministry of Justice EWHC 215 (QB) which is a significant authority in relation to non-delegable duty and fundamental dishonesty.

 Matthew welcomes advocacy and advisory instructions from solicitors and airlines alike and has particular experience in the following areas:

 Matthew joined Lamb Chambers in June 2018 after starting his practice at a commercial set in the Temple.
 His practice encompasses advocacy and paperwork across a wide range of civil matters, particularly Commercial and Chancery; Property; Personal Injury; and Aviation and Travel.
 He is approachable and prides himself on providing an efficient and friendly service to clients.